macauyeah/ubuntuPackerImage/README.md

     },
 ```

 It replaces defualt sources.list so that you could change mirror to your specific location.
-This could help to speedup apt-get update command during docker install process.
-But your mirror would leave in the image you build.
+This could help to speedup apt-get update command during docker installing process.
+But your mirror would be remove during next cloud-init.

 From line 43 to 65
 ```